badawiiz/it3038c-scripts/project1/README.md

 5- The application will ask you to enter the day (1 - 31) and the month (1 - 12)

 6- That's it!
-After you go through these four steps, a txt file will be created at the location you desired and the info will be printed on your screen as well.
+After you go through these five steps, a txt file will be created at the location you desired and the info will be printed on your screen as well.